k8gb-io/k8gb/docs/splitbrain.md

 ### 2. Set appropriate TTLs

-Lower TTLs mean faster convergence after a partition heals, but they also mean more DNS traffic.
+Lower TTLs mean clients and recursive resolvers stop serving stale answers sooner after a change, but they also increase DNS traffic.
+Choose the lowest `dnsTtlSeconds` value your edge DNS provider supports and your traffic budget allows.
 For DR-critical workloads:

-- `dnsTtlSeconds: 5` — aggressive, fast failover detection
+- `dnsTtlSeconds` — use the lowest provider-supported TTL; `5` can work in tightly controlled or self-managed environments, but some managed DNS providers require higher minimums
-- `nsRecordTTL: 30` — reasonable for delegation records
+- `nsRecordTTL: 30` — reasonable for delegation records that do not change often
-- `reconcileRequeueSeconds: 30` — default is usually sufficient
+- `reconcileRequeueSeconds: 30` — default is usually sufficient; lower it if you need the controller to detect and publish target changes faster

 ### 3. Use static geotags in production